Alex Macqueen: Career

 In 2012, he appeared in a Doctor Who spin-off UNIT: Dominion, published by Big Finish Productions, in a role described as "the Other Doctor" who is revealed to be the Doctor's long-term adversary The Master; the storyline establishes that Macqueen's Master is intended to be from a point between the Masters portrayed by Eric Roberts and Derek Jacobi.
-He reprised this role in 2014 for Dark Eyes 2, Dark Eyes 3 and Dark Eyes 4.
-He reprised the role again in 2016 alongside Geoffrey Beevers, who had played an earlier incarnation of the Master, in The Two Masters.
-In 2021 MacQueen returned to the role in Masterful, a story published to celebrate the Master's 50th anniversary.
-He also appeared in a lead role as Edmund in Julia Davis' black period comedy Hunderby, opposite Davis and Alexandra Roach.
+He reprised this role in 2014 for Dark Eyes 2, Dark Eyes 3, Dark Eyes 4 and again in 2016 alongside Geoffrey Beevers, who had played an earlier incarnation of the Master, in The Two Masters.
+In 2021, Macqueen returned to the role in Masterful, a story published to celebrate the Master's 50th anniversary.
+He again returned to the role in The Stuff of Legend, an audio drama which was also staged as a live theatrical performance at Cadogan Hall in September 2024.

+Macqueen had a lead role as Edmund in Julia Davis's black period comedy Hunderby, opposite Davis and Alexandra Roach.

 He played the role of Hove in the 2015 BBC series Pompidou, starring alongside Matt Lucas.
-During the filming of Pompidou, Macqueen and Matt Lucas played the game devised by the two ‘Pumpidou’.
-Lucas however won no critical acclaim for ‘Pumpidou’, despite it being the key spin off to the show.
-However, Macqueen did receive a special recognition award for the 2015 edition of TOTY for his part in the success of ‘Pumpidou’.
 He played Luke, the senior doctor in the six-part ITV comedy The Delivery Man.
 In 2015, he also played the royal crier in Cinderella.
-In 2016, he appeared opposite Sir Michael Caine in the film Youth, and played the role of Patrick Jarvis MP in series 3 of Peaky Blinders.
+In 2016, he acted opposite Sir Michael Caine in the film Youth, and played the role of Patrick Jarvis MP in series 3 of Peaky Blinders.

+In 2019, he appeared in Horrible Histories: The Movie – Rotten Romans and in 2022, he starred as Stephen Gardiner in Becoming Elizabeth.

+In 2023, he starred as Tindall in the Apple TV+ series Hijack, alongside Idris Elba and Neil Maskell.